Pickneyville man killed in wreck after car overturns - NewsBreak

 wpsdlocal6.com

-PADUCAH — Two Paducah men were arrested Wednesday after deputies conducted a traffic stop and discovered methamphetamine, Xanax, LSD, and paraphernalia in a vehicle.
-According to a release from the McCracken County Sheriff's Office, deputies stopped a car occupied by 33-year-old Joshua Gaia and 55-year-old Jay Clark after observing traffic infractions.
+Two Paducah men were arrested following a traffic stop on Wednesday, one on drug charges, the other for traffic offenses.
+The McCracken County Sheriff's Office said deputies stopped a vehicle occupied by 33-year-old Joshua F. Gaia and 58-year-old Jay C. Clark, both of Paducah.
+Gaia had two active warrants for...

-1 killed, 3 injured in crash on Route 37 north of Villa Way

-WILLIAMSOM COUNTY, Ill.
-(KBSI) – One person was killed and three others injured in a three-vehicle crash in Williamson County Friday afternoon.
-It happened on Illinois Route 37 just north of Villa Way about 3:43 p.m. on Oct.
-21. A 31-year-old woman from Marion, Ill. was driving 2022 gray...

 kbsi23.com